syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Size-Customization.md

 {% endhighlight %}
 {% endtabs %}

+You can download the entire source code of this demo [here](https://github.com/SyncfusionExamples/listview_autofit).

 ![AutoFit items at runtime](SfListView_images/AutoFit_DynamicHeight.gif)

 ## Updating the listview item size based on font at runtime